 The speed at which the smoke is blown is an indicator of the intensity of the feelings.

-Folding them will often means they have reached a decision, while putting them back mean says the person wants to “see” more of the information or evidences.
+Folding them will often mean they have reached a decision while putting them back mean says the person wants to “see” more of the information or evidence.

-Big frame glasses project power while frameless or thin frame glasses convey a powerless image and say you are more interested in fashion than in business and the opposite is true in social situation.
+Big-frame glasses project power while frameless or thin-frame glasses convey a powerless image and say you are more interested in fashion than in business and the opposite is true in social situations.

 Peering Over Glasses

 Barbara and Allan Pease say that looking at people over the rim of the glasses gives a sensation they are being judged.
 The person on the receiving end may respond to it by crossing their arms.